 Vinyl flooring is used extensively as it is water-impermeable, quite durable, flexible to accommodate and insulating, easy to install, available with a variety of looks, and inexpensive.

 Custom-print vinyl sheet flooring may cost more than an order of magnitude if commercially ordered.

 - The three basic categories of vinyl sheet flooring are homogeneous, inlay, and layered composite.

-- Vinyl and plasticizer are used for coating the sheet.
+- Vinyl and plasticizers are used for coating the sheet.
 After that sheet is printed and possibly embossed (print layer).

 - Further re-coating is done with one or more protective wear layers, whose top can be polyurethane to avoid waxing.

 - As it does not allow water to pass through, sheet flooring is suitable for kitchens and bathrooms.
 Some types can be used in wet rooms.

 - As its closed-cell foam backing can be reversed, the flexibility profile of a sprung performance floor can be given which is suitable for sports or dance floors.